The Good and Bad of Teaching in Shanghai, China

 The Good Things About Teaching in Shanghai

-It’s not all bad.
-There are reasons why Shanghai is a popular international city and why so many teachers choose to go there.
-Here are some of the great things about choosing to teach in China, Shanghai:
+Of course, there are reasons why Shanghai is a popular international city and why so many teachers choose to come here.
+Here are some of the great things about choosing to teach in Shanghai, China:

-Shanghai is truly an international city, which means you can get almost anything there.
-Whether you’re looking for special toiletries, food for a special diet, or clothes of a certain size, you’ll find them easier to access in Shanghai than in smaller cities.
+Shanghai is truly an international city, which means you can get almost anything.
+Whether you’re looking for special toiletries, food for a special diet, or clothes of a certain size, you’ll find them more easily in Shanghai than in smaller cities.

 You’ll get paid more for teaching in Shanghai than in most other cities.
-This is offset a little by the fact that the cost of living is higher though.
+This is offset a little by the fact that the cost of living is higher.

 Shanghai is basically a transportation hub.
-So, if you want to travel to other parts of China or even out of the country during your holidays or off hours, this is the place to base yourself.
+So, if you want to travel to other parts of China or even out of the country during your holidays or off hours, this is a good place to base yourself.

 Shanghai is a city caught between a long and fascinating history and an exciting future.
 There’s nothing like exploring ancient shrines one day and wandering through futuristic skyscrapers the next.
 This is what makes this city one of the most compelling in the world.

 If you want to teach in China, then you need to think about where to teach very carefully.
-Make this decision based on you, on what you like and prefer and the kind of lifestyle you want to live.
-That’s the absolute best way to get the most out of the experience when you decide to teach in China, Shanghai.
+Make this decision based on what you like and prefer and the kind of lifestyle you want to live.
+That’s the absolute best way to get the most out of the experience when you decide to teach in China.